Frequently asked questions (FAQ): drug-induced deaths in Europe

 - How has the distribution of drug-induced deaths among age groups changed in recent years?

-- Is the age distribution of drug-induced deaths similar across sex and different countries?
+- Is the age distribution of drug-induced deaths similar between countries?

 - What substances are involved in drug-induced deaths?